 - The sheath included in the kit ensures that the knife stays dry and in condition even when you are in a bad weather condition

 - Being made out of cobalt steel makes it difficult to sharpen

 - Since the sheath does not include any sharpener, it can be difficult to get it sharpened when you are in the wild

 - The design of the sheath is not really great and is somewhat weak

 - The grips of the knife to become a bit tacky

 - Somewhat expensive compared to other products in the same category.

-2. Benchmade – Bushcrafter 162 Fixed Outdoor Survival Knife Made in USA:
+2. Benchmade – Bushcrafter 162 Fixed Outdoor Survival Knife Made in the USA:

-- Quality of this knife is really great
+- The quality of this knife is really great

 - Rugged and aggressive